 SOCPA shares responsibility with the Ministry of Commerce & Industry for monitoring and enforcing its members’ compliance with applicable standards and regulations.

-SOCPA is encouraged to include plans to address missing SMO 6 requirements in its SMO Action Plan.
+In the next SMO Action Plan Update, SOCPA is encouraged to report on the SOCPA Board of Directors’ decision and whether SOCPA initiated discussions with the Ministry of Commerce and Investment.
 SOCPA is also encouraged to showcase the activities that it conducts to raise members’ and the public’s awareness of the system’s requirements.

-SOCPA is encouraged to include activities in its SMO Action Plan to collaborate with accountancy education providers to ensure that initial professional development and continuing professional development curricula, syllabi and programs incorporate standard-related topics.
-Also, it is encouraged to consider putting in place a variety of mechanisms to disseminate updates on new and revised standards.
-SOCPA is also encouraged to participate in the international standard-setting process by providing comments on Exposure Drafts and other pronouncements issued by the IASB.
+SOCPA is encouraged to indicate activities in its SMO Action Plan to collaborate with accountancy education providers to ensure that initial professional development and continuing professional development curricula, syllabi and programs incorporate standard-related topics.

 IFAC bears no responsibility for the information provided in the SMO Action Plans prepared by IFAC member organizations.
 Please see our full Disclaimer for additional information.